dyninst/dyninst/docs/dyninstAPI/developer/registerSpace.h.rst

     Things that will be modified implicitly by anything else we generate - condition registers, etc.

+    This might mean something different later, but for now means "Save special purpose registers".
+We may want to define a "volatile" later - something like "can be unintentionally nuked".
+For example, x86 flags register.

+    .. warning:: Only implemented on x86 and x86_64

   .. cpp:function:: bool saveVolatileRegisters(codeGen &gen)
   .. cpp:function:: bool restoreVolatileRegisters(codeGen &gen)
   .. cpp:function:: void freeRegister(Dyninst::Register k)